datatrails/datatrails-python/docs/runner/generic.rst

    In this way one can create assets and then refer to them in later steps of the story.

+   Additionally this label can be an explicit asset identity of the form:

+         assets/add30235-1424-4fda-840a-d5ef82c4c96fa

 :location_label:
    For location create type actions (LOCATIONS_CREATE_IF_NOT_EXISTS) the label is used by the runner to keep track of locations.